lvgl/lvgl/docs/overview/scroll.md

 ### Scroll one
 The "scroll one" feature tells LVGL to allow scrolling only one snappable child at a time.
-So this requires to make the children snappable (LV_OBJ_FLAG_SNAPABLE spelled with one P in code) and and set a scroll snap alignment different from `LV_SCROLL_SNAP_NONE`.
+So this requires to make the children snappable and set a scroll snap alignment different from `LV_SCROLL_SNAP_NONE`.

 This feature can be enabled by the `LV_OBJ_FLAG_SCROLL_ONE` flag.